open-sdg/open-sdg/docs/tutorials/data-source-sdmx.md

     label: My custom label
 ```

-As above, you can either use the site configuration form to generate a new `_data/site_config.yml` file, or change the file directly.
+As above, you can either use the site configuration form to generate a new `_data/site_config.yml` file, or change the file directly in your site repository.

 ### Observation attributes

-If you have attributes in your SDMX at the observation level, you can display them in Open SDG by specifying them in the observation_attributes setting.
+If you have attributes in your SDMX data at the observation level, you can display them in Open SDG by specifying them in the observation_attributes setting.
 For example, if you have a `COMMENT_OBS` attribute on each observation in your SDMX, you can display it in Open SDG using any custom label:

 ```
 observation_attributes: